 Unforeseen positive effect was that the website is also being read overseas, especially in the United States.
 About twenty to forty percent of the visitors are American.
 Perhaps partly Frisian emigrants and their offspring.
 If so, then with the Frisia Coast Trail we offer a piece of history, however modest, in a language that can be understood by the offspring of these emigrants.
 Whether they come from province Fryslân, region Ostfriesland or Kreis Nordfriesland, they have little or nothing to fall back on.
 Magazines and history books are in Danish, German, Frisian or Dutch, and thus are of no use at all to them.
 So different from descendants of Irish and Scottish emigrants in Australia, Brazil, Canada, and the United States.
 Also for us, the history of Ostfriesland, Dithmarschen and Nordfriesland is difficult to access due to language barriers.

 The history of Frisia is one of continuous screw-ups and irresponsible use of land and natural resources.
 Immense pieces of land have been swept away by the water because of it.
 Deus mare, Friso litora fecit (‘God created the sea, the Frisian the coast’), is really too heroic a representation.
 Rather: God created the sea, and the Frisian devastated the coast.
 However, this hostile wetland offered economic opportunities.
-The landscape is still changing.
+The landscape is changing to this very day.
 Still there is no status achieved of a lasting balance.
 Where peat previously was extracted, now it is gas, salt and wind.
 With all its known and unknown future consequences.
 Moreover, how sustainable are ‘solid’ dikes?
-How long will the inhabitants of the last real terps on the Halligen of Kreis Nordfriesland survive?
+How long will the inhabitants of the last real terps on the Hallig-islands of Kreis Nordfriesland survive?
 In sum, a fascinating, both old and current story.

 It is addictive.
 Reading and writing about this history, and with that knowledge hiking through the soggy lands.
 Often along dikes strewn with slippery-green sheep droppings.
 (Re-)constructing this history feels like beachcombing and puzzling.
 The forty-year-old history book ‘Oorsprong en de geschiedenis van de Friezen’ (‘Origin and the history of the Frisians’) by S.J.
 Van der Molen, needs a reprint, as it were.
 Dutch history books quickly jump from the Roman Period to the Golden Age, and therefore offer little solace.
 Also, Van der Molen’s history book is a history of province Friesland.
 In other words, most history is written from the perspective of one’s own country or province.
 It is Dutch, Zeeland, Frisian, Dutch, German, Groningen, Saxon, Jutland etc.

-The underlying story of this post is that young people can made aware of their own regional identity.
+The underlying story of this post is that young people can be made aware of their own regional identity.
 And, we dare to dream.
-If a hobby of one geography teacher was able to spark the interest of two Ouwe Seunen (i.e. the nickname of any person originating from the port town of Harlingen, and meaning ‘Old Sons’) in their own history, and thus in a richer identity, than surely it must be possible that their hobby also sparks the interest of another four young people?
+If a hobby of one geography teacher was able to spark the interest of two Ouwe Seunen (i.e. the nickname of any person originating from Harlingen, meaning ‘Old Sons’) in their own history, and thus in a richer identity, than surely it must be possible that their hobby also sparks the interest with two times two more young people?

 We like to make one appeal: Invest in the digital, visual narrative.
 When young people acquire knowledge, they search the web.
 They do not order expensive books.
 Let alone buy scientific articles.
-If it cannot be found on the internet freely, it simply does not exist.
-What is striking, is the scarcity on the web of images, cartoons and other visual stories about the (ancient) history of the Frisian lands.
+If it cannot be found on the internet for free, it simply does not exist.
+What is striking then, is the scarcity on the web of images, cartoons and other visual stories about the (ancient) history of the Frisian lands.
 Only a few, otherwise beautiful, artist impressions by the illustrators Glimmerveen, Nijman and Zuidhoek.
-Of course, besides some former school teaching illustrations too, about the time the Frisians were Christened.
-But when you google for images of kampvechters (‘duel fighters’), the early-medieval villages of Wijnaldum and Rijnsburg, the battle of Norden, the battle of Cologne, trading place Dorestat or King Finn, then it is pure poverty.
-How different when you google for Saxons, Vikings, King Æthelstan or battle of Stamford Bridge.
+Of course, besides some former school teaching illustrations too, mostly about the time the Frisians were Christened.
+But, when you google for images of kampvechters (‘duel fighters’), the early-medieval villages of Wijnaldum and Rijnsburg, the battle of Norden, the battle of Cologne, trading place Dorestat or king Finn, it is pure poverty.
+How different when you google for Saxons, Vikings, king Æthelstan or battle of Stamford Bridge.
 It is precisely these historical drawings, paintings, illustrations, and impressions that can stimulate the imagination and arouse the interest.
 If only we could ask Sir Lourens Alma-Tadema again!

-Note 2 – The title “Wa bin ik, wa bist do en wa bin wy?” (‘Who am I, who are you, and who are we?’) is in Mid-Frisian language and is a quote from the song Trije (‘Three’) from the album Magysk Teater, allinnich foar gekken (‘Magical Theatre, exclusively for the insane’) written by the band Reboelje ‘Rebellion’, published 1991.
+Note 2 – The title “Wa bin ik, wa bist do en wa bin wy?” (‘who am I, who are you, and who are we?’) is Mid-Frisian language and a quote from the song Trije (‘three’) from the album Magysk Teater, allinnich foar gekken (‘magical theatre, exclusively for the insane’) written by the band Reboelje ‘rebellion’, published 1991.